 TRANSCENDENT BELIEF SYSTEM

 Transcendence refers to a desire or goal to go beyond certain limits.
-For example, one may wish to improve themselves, become more virtuous, and be closer to God.
+For example, one may wish to improve themselves, become a better person.
+Transcendence is not inherently unhealthy.
+Healthy groups encourage independent critical thinking.
+Cultic groups, on the other hand, use transcendent models as a form of control.
 Cultic leaders often portray themselves as closer to the perfection of God and serve as role models for their followers.
 Cultic leaders use their ideology (typically a collection of bits and pieces from other spiritual or religious traditions) and promise personal and group transcendence and salvation.
-To attain this state, the followers must follow the leader’s example and obey their guidelines, even if it goes against their core values, without questioning or doubt (major red flag).
+To attain this alleged state, the followers must follow the leader’s example and obey their guidelines, even if it goes against their core values.
+To stay in the leader’s good graces, the followers are not supposed to question or doubt.

 The ends always justify the means” – when the leader and the belief system are seen as true and perfect, the leader’s unethical actions will be justified in the name of the good of the group and ignored.